2 US Navy warships in Mideast affected by coronavirus

 “All positive cases have been isolated on board, and the ship remains in a restricted COVID bubble,” Rebarich told The Associated Press.
 “The port visit and medical support have been coordinated with the host nation government and Bahrain Ministry of Health.”

-The second ship, the guided-missile cruiser USS Philippine Sea, has “several person under investigation” for possible coronavirus infections, Rebarich said.
+The second ship, the guided-missile cruiser USS Philippine Sea, has “several persons under investigation” for possible coronavirus infections, Rebarich said.
 The ship is expected to pull into port for further testing at a location she declined to name, citing “operational security.”

-The San Diego has a capacity to carry nearly 700 personnel, while the Philippine Sea can carry over 300.
+The San Diego sails with nearly 600 sailors and Marines aboard, while the Philippine Sea carries some 380 sailors.

 The 5th Fleet patrols the waterways of the Mideast.
 Its vessels often have tense encounters with Iran in the Persian Gulf and the Strait of Hormuz, the narrow mouth of the Gulf through which 20% of all oil traded worldwide passes.